sat135/Brainster_G2_T1_Beautifai/README.md

 Night sky separated | 5 | 0 | 5 | 0 | 0
 Night sky not separated | 5 | 0 | 0 | 5 | 0
 No sky | 16 | 0 | 1 | 0 | 15

+### Phase 4: Deployment

+The model was used in real life application Beautif.ai Demo in order predict class of random images, with option image to be browsed or Drag-and-Drop.
+Some examples of the predictions:

 ## Summary of results